pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 ## Closing Remarks

-You should now have a working docker installation.
-You can test this by directing a browser at [https://sw.${DOMAIN}/access/register.html](https://sw.${DOMAIN}/access/register.html) and filling in the form.

-If you need support, please contact your account manager @ Pryv.
+If you need support, please contact your technical account manager @ Pryv or open a ticket on [our helpdesk](https://pryv.com/helpdesk/).
 We're glad to help you with any questions you might have.